Progress (organisation): History

-Progress was founded in 1996 by Paul Richards, Liam Byrne and Derek Draper, the former aide to Peter Mandelson, as an organisation to maintain a dialogue with Labour's new leadership under Tony Blair.
+Progress was founded in 1996 by Paul Richards, Liam Byrne and Derek Draper as an organisation to maintain a dialogue between voters and members of the Party with Labour's new leadership under Tony Blair.
 It has organised many events and conferences, and hosted several important speeches by senior party figures.
-Its annual conference has become a staple of the political calendar with many cabinet ministers and other leading politicians attending.
+Its annual conference has become a staple of the political calendar, falling on the first weekend after the May local elections with many cabinet ministers and other leading politicians attending.

 Established in 1995, the organisation’s patrons included Baroness Jay of Paddington, Gerald Kaufman MP, former Labour Party chair Tony Clarke, Baron Clarke of Hampstead (1992–1993), and Sir Jeremy Beecham.
 Its trustees were Michael Montague, Baron Montague of Oxford and Joyce Hytner.

 Between 1995 and 1998, under the direction of Derek Draper (director), Kate Dixon (editor), and Helen Garrod (deputy editor), Progress published quarterly magazines—beginning in February 1996—organised weekend and day schools across the country for party activists, and hosted events at Labour Party conferences.

-The inauguration of Progress at its Carteret Street office in central London in early 1996 was attended by figures including former Prime Minister Lord Callaghan, Gordon Brown MP, and Peter Mandelson MP.
+The inauguration of Progress at its Carteret Street office in central London in early 1996 was attended by figures including former Prime Minister Lord Callaghan and Gordon Brown MP.
 The organisation’s stated aims at its founding were to "provide political education and training opportunities to Labour Party members, building their knowledge and confidence, enabling them to develop themselves and win support for Labour's ideas".
-The first edition of the magazine featured contributions from Tony Blair MP, Peter Mandelson MP, John Prescott MP, and Brian Wilson MP, and included an economics supplement with articles by Gordon Brown MP and Ian McCartney MP.
+The first edition of the magazine featured contributions from Tony Blair MP, John Prescott MP, and Brian Wilson MP, and included an economics supplement with articles by Gordon Brown MP and Ian McCartney MP.

 In May 2014 Progress dropped using the "New Labour" label, introduced by Tony Blair, for the Labour party.

 In February 2019, a group of MPs left the Labour Party and founded The Independent Group.
 All seven founding members of this group were members of Progress and regularly contributed to the work of the organisation.

 On 16 May 2021, Progress announced that it was merging with thinktank Policy Network to form an organisation named Progressive Britain which would be "dedicated to the intellectual revitalisation of the centre-left" and "championing the revival of progressive social democracy".

+On its 30th anniversary celebration for Progress, Executive Director Adam Langleben announced the organisation would rebrand back to Progress and told the audience that over the thirty years "hundreds of Labour MPs are Progress alumni, alongside thousands of Senedd members, Scottish Parliament members, councillors and leaders across the country."
+Cabinet members and longtime supporters of the organisation Rachel Reeves, Wes Streeting, Bridget Phillipson, Pat McFadden, Liz Kendall, Steve Reed, Chief Whip Jonathan Reynolds and the Prime Minister's Chief of Staff at the time Morgan McSweeney were all present at the occasion.